 Interfaces and bundle boundaries

 It’s an interesting time to be a data practitioner.
-Never before has the market followed the needs of data teams so closely and intently.
+Never before has capital followed the needs of data teams so closely and intently.
 At the same time, the growth and evolution of the data infrastructure and tooling market has created grounds for critique, hot takes, and calls for action.

-Configurability is used to define the degree to which one company’s version of a product or service can differ from another company’s version.
+Configurability is used to define the degree to which one customer’s version of a product or service can differ from another customer’s version.
 Configurability is achieved by exposing programmatic or low-code toggles that allow customers to modify the product.

 2 Examples and best practices